contentstack/cli/packages/contentstack-bulk-publish/README.md

       --delivery-token=<value>     The delivery token of the source environment.
       --entry-uid=<value>          Entry Uid for publish all associated variant entries.
       --include-variants           Include Variants flag will publish all associated variant entries with base entry.
+      --locales=<value>...
+Locales in which entries will be published, e.g., en-us.
+In the case of multiple locales, specify the codes separated by spaces.
       --publish-all-content-types  (optional) Set it to true to bulk publish entries from all content types.
 If the --content-types option is already used, then you cannot use this option.
       --retry-failed=<value>       (optional) Use this option to retry publishing the failed entries/ assets from the